jeslipriya/Math-Expo/README.md

 ## Contributing
 Feel free to contribute by:
-- Reporting bugs 🐞
+- Reporting bugs
-- Adding new levels 📈
+- Adding new levels
-- Improving the UI 🎨
+- Improving the UI

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---
-Happy Learning! 🚀
+Happy Learning!